Updated January 2023

 Hands are the most widely-used body part in construction, and keeping these warm is extremely important.
 Although the tendency for many workers is to remove their gloves and continue working, this only increases the chances of frostbite.
 Finding the right type of lightweight gloves can help workers keep their hands warm.
 If this still doesn’t work, glove liners are another option that you might consider.
 The most effective way to keep your hands warm is by using mittens, and a combination of a glove liner with mittens is ideal when taking breaks or resting in the cold.

 4. Pocket/Hand Warmers

 Though gloves are the most effective way to keep your hands safe from the elements, it is not always possible to operate equipment with them on.
 An alternative that you may consider is using pocket/hand warmers to keep your hands toasty.
-There are many options for this, including disposable, refillable or rechargeable devices that you can typically buy at your local grocery or sporting goods store.
+There are many options for this, including disposable, refillable, or rechargeable devices that you can typically buy online or in sporting goods stores.
 Investing as little as $30 can typically get you through an entire winter.

 5. Stay Fueled

-When the temperatures are cold, your body’s natural instinct is to turn up the heat.
-As your body produces heat to keep you warm, it is using more energy and burning more calories than it does on a typical day.
-It is very important to keep your body fueled with healthy and protein focused food so that you don’t run out of gas.
+When the temperatures are cold, your body’s instinct is to turn up the heat.
+As your body produces heat to keep you warm, it is using more energy and burns more calories than it does on a typical day.
+It is very important to keep your body fueled with healthy and protein-focused food so that you don’t run out of gas.
 Bringing some additional snacks to eat throughout the day is a great way to ensure that your body can continue to produce and that you don’t become fatigued quickly.